The 2014 Application Deadline has passed.

 Please check with us next September

 The Cal Student Orientation (CalSO) Program is part of New Student Services (NSS).
 Since the 1960s, CalSO has introduced new undergraduates and their families to the Berkeley campus.
-In addition to the summer and fall orientations, NSS staff work year-round organizing programs and publications such as My Years at Cal, Welcome Activities, New Student Convocation, Calapalooza, the CALeads freshman seminar, Overnight Host Program, and Resource.
+In addition to the summer and fall orientations, NSS staff work year-round organizing programs and publications such as My Years at Cal, Welcome Activities, New Student Convocation, Overnight Host Program, and Resource.

 The key to our success is the group of continuing Cal students who help implement and facilitate our programs.
 After all, who knows the new student experience better than those who have already been through it?